-Important: The inlet gas pressure operating range table specifies what the minimum and maximum gas line pressures must be for the furnace to operate safely.
-The gas line pressure must be a minimum of:

-- 7 in.
+- ▶ Important: The inlet gas pressure operating range table specifies what the minimum and maximum gas line pressures must be for the furnace to operate safely.
+The gas line pressure must be a minimum of: - 7 in.
 W.C.
-(1.74 kPA) for natural gas

-- 11 in.
+(1.74 kPA) for Natural Gas - 11 in.
 W.C.
-(2.74 kPA) for propane (LP) gas

-This is in order to obtain the Btu input specified on the rating plate or the nominal manifold pressure specified in these instructions and on the rating plate.
+(2.74 kPA) for Propane (LP) Gas in order to obtain the Btu input specified on the rating plate or the nominal manifold pressure specified in these instructions and on the rating plate.

-- 3. Once the correct gas inlet pressure has been established, see Table 10, turn the gas valve to OFF and turn the electrical supply switch to OFF.
-Then, remove the flexible tubing from the gas valve pressure tap and tighten the pressure tap plug using the 3/32 in.
-(2.4 mm) hex head wrench. - 4.
+- 2. Once the correct gas inlet pressure has been established, see Table 11, turn the gas valve to OFF and turn the electrical supply switch to OFF; then remove the flexible tubing from the gas valve pressure tap and tighten the pressure tap plug using the 3/32 in.
+(2.4 mm) hex head wrench. - 3.
 Turn the electrical and gas supplies back on, and with the burners in operation, check for gas leakage around the gas valve pressure port for leakage using an approved non-corrosive gas leak detection fluid, or other non-flammable leak detection methods.

-Reading the manifold gas pressure
+Read the manifold gas pressure

-1. Connect the positive side of the manometer to the adapter previously installed in the OUT P Tap on the gas valve.
+Connect the positive side of the manometer to the adapter previously installed in the OUT P tap on the gas valve.
 Do not connect any tubing to the negative side of the manometer, as it will reference atmospheric pressure.
-See Figure 28 for connection details.
+See Figure 25 for connection details.